Ukrainian-Irish Wedding Traditions

 Honey – is sweet as the love that binds the new couple.
 They will adhere to each other for support and happiness.
 Their sweetness will attract others to celebrate life with them.

-Pysanky – Hand decorated Ukrainian Easter Eggs.
-The egg represents life, and new beginning.
+Pysanky – Hand-decorated Ukrainian Easter Eggs.
+The egg represents life, and a new beginning.
 The etchings on its shell are full of decorated symbols, representing health, happiness, love, eternity, and God’s Blessing.

 There also was a bottle of Honey Wine (I did not capture it in my pictures), which was believed to be the best way to ensure a new and happy beginning for the marriage.